jmeubank/tdm-binutils-gdb/README.md

 Upstream sources are copied here and squashed into a single commit based on release tag.

-Check the commits on the `tdm-patches-binutils` branch for binutils patches.
+Check the `_PATCHES` folder on the `tdm-patches-binutils.public` branch for binutils patches, or its commit history.

-Check the commits on the `tdm-patches-gdb` branch for GDB patches.
+Check the `_PATCHES` folder on the `tdm-patches-gdb.public` branch for GDB patches, or its commit history.

 All patches are maintained via the [StGit](http://www.procode.org/stgit/) plugin.
+The published `.public` branches on Github are merge-friendly, so you can pull and merge changes from them without worrying about rewritten history.